vapor/blog/Content/posts/jwtkit-v5.md

 date: 2024-02-22 16:00
 description: We've released a new version of JWTKit, and it's a big one!
 tags: jwt, security, vapor
-author: Paul
+author: Paul; Tim
 authorImageURL: /author-images/paul.jpg
 ---
 # JWTKit is no longer Boring!

+## Swift 6 is on the Horizon

+If you follow the Swift forums carefully you might have noticed [the announcement](https://forums.swift.org/t/progress-toward-the-swift-6-language-mode/68315/33) that Swift 5.10 will be the last release before Swift 6.
+This provides Vapor a timeline for a future Vapor 5 release and we can start planning as to what that will look like.

+A large part of that will be updating and migrating all of our packages to use modern Swift features and paradigms like `Sendable`, actors and making use of new APIs.
+The first package to be updated is JWTKit, which has been in the works for a while now.

+A future post will discuss Vapor 5, so let's have a look at what's new in JWTKit.

+## JWTKit V5

 During the last few months you might have noticed an open pull request in the JWTKit repository called "V5".
 As you have probably already guessed, this pull request brings a new version, namely number 5, to JWTKit.
-Until version 4, our belowed JWT library was based mostly on a vendored copy of BoringSSL, a cryptographic library written in plain old C. While it did _work_, maintaining a wrapper around C is not modern anymore, let alone "Swifty".
+Until version 4, our beloved JWT library was based mostly on a vendored copy of BoringSSL, a cryptographic library written in plain old C. While it did _work_, maintaining a wrapper around C is not modern anymore, let alone "Swifty".
 That's why we decided to eradicate BoringSSL from JWTKit and replace it with Swift-only internals, namely Apple's SwiftCrypto.
 Available as of today in a beta version is major release 5 for JWTKit.

 Besides removing the C-based internals, the package got a number of upgrades.
 JWTKit is now fully `Sendable` and builds without warning with strict concurrency settings.